tomjadams/scala-workshop/doc/finch/02-response-encoding.md

 final def encode[A](a: A)(implicit encoder: Encoder[A]): Json = encoder(a)
 ```

 The first parameter here takes the object that we want to encode, the second the encoder that does that encoding.
+In Scala, you can have multiple paramater lists, these are used for both partial application ([currying](https://alvinalexander.com/scala/fp-book/partially-applied-functions-currying-in-scala)), as well as providing implicit values (to make code simpler, provide defaults, etc.).

-Notice the `implicit` keyword, we can either flag a variable (of the same type) within scope as being `implicit` also, or, pass the value explicitly.
+In the second parameter list the `implicit` keyword, we can either flag a variable (of the same type) within scope as being `implicit` also, or, pass the value explicitly.
 In our test, we've pased the value explicitly.
+Implicit arguments always go on the last parameter list, and apply to all parameters within that list, not just the one that is flagged.

 ## Response Encoders